microsoft/pybryt/docs/reference_implementations/annotations.rst

 checking each update to the ``fibs`` array.

-Temporal annotations are satisfied when the student's code satisfies all of the child :py:class:`pybryt.Value` annotations and when the first annotation (the one calling :py:meth:`pybryt.Annotation.before`) has a timestamp greater than or equal to the timestamp of the second annotation.
+Temporal annotations are satisfied when the student's code satisfies all of the child :py:class:`Value<pybryt.Value>` annotations and when the first annotation (the one calling :py:meth:`Annotation.before<pybryt.Annotation.before>`) has a timestamp greater than or equal to the timestamp of the second annotation.

-Note that :py:meth:`pybryt.Annotation.before` returns an instance of the :py:class:`pybryt.BeforeAnnotation<pybryt.annotations.relation.BeforeAnnotation>` class, which is itself a subclass of :py:class:`pybryt.Annotation` and supports all of the same operations.
+Note that :py:meth:`Annotation.before<pybryt.Annotation.before>` returns an instance of the :py:class:`BeforeAnnotation<pybryt.annotations.relation.BeforeAnnotation>` class, which is itself a subclass of :py:class:`Annotation<pybryt.Annotation>` and supports all of the same operations.
+:py:class:`Annotation<pybryt.Annotation>` also provides
-:py:class:`pybryt.Annotation` also provides :py:meth:`pybryt.Annotation.after`, which also returns and instance of the :py:class:`pybryt.BeforeAnnotation<pybryt.annotations.relation.BeforeAnnotation>` class, but with the operands switched.
+:py:meth:`Annotation.after<pybryt.Annotation.after>`, which also returns an instance of the :py:class:`BeforeAnnotation<pybryt.annotations.relation.BeforeAnnotation>` class, but with the operands switched.